-This section of the school safety measures the ability of an individual to listen or read a spoken or written information, understand it, and use it across a range of tasks.
-This part evaluates the ability of applicants to read and comprehend english as a written language.
+Written Comprehension This section of the school safety measures your ability to listen or read spoken or written information, understand it, and use it across a range of tasks.
+It also evaluates your ability to read and comprehend English as a written language.

 This skill is useful when carrying out security checks amid a larger commotion or when trying to recall license numbers, license plates, employee numbers, serial numbers, student numbers, etc.

-In this section of the school safety agent test, candidates will be measured on how well they can be able to tell if something is likely to go wrong.
+In this section of the school safety agent test, you will be measured on how well you can be able to tell if something is likely to go wrong.

-The test-taker will be provided with a short passage, often containing a conflict of some sort or a minor problem that a school safety agent may encounter during their day-to-day activities or rounds.
+You will be provided with a short passage, often containing a conflict or a minor problem that a school safety agent may encounter during their day-to-day activities or rounds.

-From there, you will need to select from a number of given choices on which is the most appropriate one that can solve the problem.
+From there, you will need to select from several given choices which is the most appropriate one that can solve the problem.

 Deductive reasoning is the process of reasoning from one or more statements to reach a logically certain conclusion.
-In this subject of the school safety agent exam, candidates are generally given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.
+In this section of the school safety agent exam, you will be given a passage containing state laws or policies of the NYPD itself though general policies unrelated to it are not uncommon to be included in the test as well.

-Here, the candidate will be required to read the passage then analyze how the policies, rules, or laws apply to it before deducing what would be the best course of action is or what the correct answer is.
+Here, you will be required to read the passage, then analyze how the policies, rules, or laws are applicable before deducing what the best course of action is or what the correct answer is.

-This is similar to deductive reasoning as the test-taker will have to come to a logical conclusion after reading through a passage or the question, but in this case, it is not limited to mere words as the questions can sometimes instead use pictures, a number of different scenarios, or even just a set of objects.
+This is similar to deductive reasoning as you will have to come to a logical conclusion after reading through a passage or the question.
+However, here the questions can sometimes use pictures, several different scenarios, or even just a set of objects.

-This section of the school safety exam is used to test the ability of applicants on how they can logically sequence information.
-Generally, test-takers will be required to arrange procedures in the order of occurrence.
+This section of the school safety exam is used to test your ability on how you can logically sequence information.
+The questions on the test commonly deal with putting procedures into the order of occurrence.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-This part of the focuses on checking the ability of a candidate to determine his location within a city, building, or set of structures.
-The school safety exam measures the aptitude of a candidate through the use of maps and general layouts.
+This section of the test is used to determine how well you can find your location within a city, building, or set of structures.
+The school safety exam measures how well you can use maps and general layouts.

-This part of the school safety agent test, this part is used to examine applicants’ mental imagery skills.
+This part of the school safety agent test, this part is used to examine your mental imagery skills.